 Conditions that are episodic or in remission are covered by ADAAA when they are active.

 Appropriate documentation is necessary for both temporary and permanent accommodations.
-Please consult with Labouré Access and Support Services when seeking an accommodation for a temporary or permanent injury and/or disability.
+Please consult this office when seeking an accommodation for a temporary or permanent injury and/or disability.

 Classroom vs Testing Reasonable Accommodations